 What is power?
 Who has power?
 How is it acquired?
 How is its use enabled or constrained?
 This course takes up these questions in the urban context.
 We will survey classic and contemporary theories of urban political economy.
 The first half of the course examines different perspectives on the acquisition and exercise of power in the city.
-The second half of the course shifts perspective to consider the power of the city-is there, in an increasingly borderless world, such thing as an autonomous local politics, or must urban political economy come to mean something else?
-As these ideas have developed in relation to one another through time, the flow is chronological.
+The second half of the course shifts perspective to consider the power of the city - in an increasingly borderless world, is there such a thing as an autonomous local politics, or must urban political economy come to be understood only in relation to broader forces and structures?
+As these ideas have developed in relation to one another through time, the organization of the course is chronological.